 BA or BSc with Honours in Psychology

-The Honours Program in Psychology permits a student to obtain a degree with a major in psychology that includes specialized, advanced courses.
+The Honours Program in Psychology permits a student to obtain a degree with a major in psychology that includes advanced courses.
 These courses include the Honours Seminar, Advanced Research Methods in Psychology, History and Systems in Psychology, at least one 3000-level lab course, and the Honours Thesis.
-Please download the PDF file below for complete details on course selection to complete this Honours Program.
-Most graduate programs and some other advanced programs require or prefer an Honours degree for admission.
+Most graduate programs in psychology require or prefer an Honours degree for admission.